-State instructions and memos can be found at https://scworks.org/workforce-system/policies-and-guidance.
+Workforce programs state instructions, memoranda, and manuals can be found online at https://scworks.org/workforce-system/policies-and-guidance.

 SC Works Online Services (SCWOS)

 SCWOS is SC's comprehensive job search tool that helps employers and job seekers connect through the Internet.
 Employers and job seekers can register online, browse applicants or job openings, and request matches against job orders and work registrations.
 SCWOS is also the case management system for the Adult, Dislocated Worker (DW), and Youth programs, as well as the TAA and WP programs.
 All SCWOS features are free and include the following: